massimopavoni/GenomeReEncoder/README.md

 # GenomeReEncoder
-A funny C++ library for re-encoding genome nitrogenous bases sequences into a smaller binary file.
+A funny C++ multi-threaded library for re-encoding genome nitrogenous bases sequences into a smaller binary file.